 Atlanta isn’t exactly known for luxury, it’s not near the ocean or water and yet it’s one of the largest cities in America.
 Atlanta’s luxury real estate technically starts at $500,000 but for that price, you could get everything from a sprawling mansion in the suburbs to a small condo in the inner city.
 So where is the real Atlanta luxury real estate?
 We’re here to show you 8 of the Richest Areas in Atlanta by Neighborhood.

 Before we begin, there are a few Atlanta natives that might read this and we need to clear up why certain areas or neighborhoods were left off.
 Luxury and Buckhead in Atlanta are almost synonymous and while you might colloquially say that Buckhead is a neighborhood, it’s actually not any sort of official area, neither is Midtown for that matter.
 It’s just an area that the locals know.
-So while Druid Hills and Brookhaven all have some major luxury real estate in Atlanta, if it wasn’t an official “subdivision” then it didn’t make our list.
+So while Druid Hills and Brookhaven are rich areas and all have some major luxury real estate in Atlanta, if it wasn’t an official “subdivision” then it didn’t make our list.
 Sandy Springs is the only city/area/subdivision that made the list.
 This is due in part because it’s an official area in Atlanta, and because real estatat agents in Atlanta don’t seem to know how to list the homes accurately there.
 Finally, the subdivision had to have active homes for sale in order for us to include it.
 Finally, Atlanta condos did not make the list either.